A Giant List Of Common Social Fears

 Asking something of people

-- Inviting someone to do something with them.
+- Inviting someone to hang out

 - Asking for a favor.
-It could be something small, like asking someone to grab them a coffee while they go get one themselves, or bigger, like seeing if they can help with a move.
+It could be something small, like asking someone to grab them a coffee while they go get one themselves, or bigger, like seeing if they can help with a move

-- Asking for something from an authority figure (e.g., asking their boss for a day off, asking a professor for an extension on an assignment).
+- Asking for something from an authority figure (e.g., asking their boss for a day off, asking a professor for an extension on an assignment)

 Revealing personal information about yourself

-- Sharing your flaws, fears, weaknesses, mistakes, and insecurities.
+- Sharing your flaws, fears, weaknesses, mistakes, and insecurities

-- Giving your opinion on something, especially if you think it may not go over well with the current crowd.
+- Giving your opinion on something, especially if you think it may not go over well with the current crowd

-- Sharing your dreams, hopes, aspirations, philosophies on life, and so on.
+- Sharing your dreams, hopes, aspirations, philosophies on life, and so on

 Asserting yourself / stating your needs

 It can be hard to ask for what you want, or what you think you deserve.
-Many people don't like anything that even remotely feels like a confrontation, or like they're being self-centered and imposing their will on others, and will settle for less in order to avoid it.
+Many people don't like anything that even remotely feels like a confrontation, or as if they're being self-centered and imposing their will on others, and will settle for less in order to avoid it.
 Someone could also believe that their needs and opinions don't matter.

 Saying what you'd like to do

 It's a bit of a joke that some people, when they're asked what they'd like to do, will always reply, "I dunno.
 Whatever you want is fine."
-Sure, sometimes they may really not care either way, but often they have a subtle fear of putting their preferences out there, and find it easier to just defer to other people.
+Sure, sometimes they may really not care either way, but often they have a subtle fear of putting their preferences out there, and find it easier to just defer to other someone else.
 They feel like they couldn't handle it if one of their suggestions got shot down.

 Saying no to things you'd rather not do